ksk0629/template_laravel_docker/README.md

 1. Set the encryption key: `php artisan key:generate`.
 2. Change the rights of the log directory: `chmod 777 storage/logs/`.
 3. Change the rights of the storage directory: `chmod -R guo+w storage`.
-4. Install the lates Node via nvm: `nvm install --lts`.
+4. Install the latest Node via nvm: `nvm install --lts`.
 5. Update npm: `npm update`.
 6. Update the database settings in `.env`.
     - `DB_HOST` should be the name of the database container.